thanos-io/thanos/docs/contributing/coding-style-guide.md

 #### Ensure Prometheus Metric Registration

-It's very easy to forget to add Prometheus metric (e.g `prometheus.Counter`) into `registry.MustRegister` function.
+It's very easy to forget to add Prometheus metrics (e.g a `prometheus.Counter`) into a `registry.MustRegister` function.
-To avoid this we ensure all metrics are created via `promtest.With(r).New*` and old type of registration is not allowed.
+To avoid this, we ensure all metrics are created via `promtest.With(r).New*` and we disallow the old type of registration.
 Read more about the problem [here](https://github.com/thanos-io/thanos/issues/2102).

 Ensured [here](https://github.com/thanos-io/thanos/blob/40526f52f54d4501737e5246c0e71e56dd7e0b2d/Makefile#L308).